 The Girlfriend’s Guide to Pregnancy: This is a fun tell-it-like-it-is book that gives you the down low on pregnancy in a friendly, non-scary way.
 Some people really pick on it for being too “west-coast-white-upper-middle-class” but I found many of those people missed the point of the book’s humour – plus, I’m always a little leery of people that say they have an excellent sense of humour yet didn’t find something funny – as if humour isn’t subjective – but maybe that’s just because I’m hysterical (snort).

 It’s Really 10 Months: I love how this book is broken down into short stories.
 It’s a great, funny, informative read that makes you feel like you’re at a table chatting with your friends.

 “This book skillfully takes on all the disgusting and disturbing things that no one tells you about pregnancy.
 Reading it is like having a conversation with your best friend…say anything and feel anything and it’s all good :)”

-Speaking of humour, I know I just said humour is very subjective, but if you read this site, clearly you are a funny aficionado a have a finely tuned sense of wit and charm – I mean c’mon.
-So, I’m sure you’ll appreciate a little taste of humour in these pregnancy books because, as my accountant says, “If you can’t take a joke, don’t have kids.”
+Speaking of humor, I know I just said humor is very subjective, but if you read this site, clearly you are a funny aficionado a have a finely tuned sense of wit and charm – I mean c’mon.
+So, I’m sure you’ll appreciate a little taste of humor in these pregnancy books because, as my accountant says, “If you can’t take a joke, don’t have kids.”